 The benefits of modern workplace design are proven and plentiful, but employees often lament about their lack of privacy and quiet spaces that are lacking in open office concepts.
 Learn why companies must look for ways to add privacy and quiet areas without reverting to the traditional office design and how they can do it.

 You drop your bike off at the office bike parking rack.
 You stop at the cold pressed juice bar for a banana-spinach-strawberry-ginger-lemon-pineapple smoothie.
 You clip your key card, which you keep secured on a lanyard.
 You walk to your standing desk workstation pod sandwiched between biz-dev and dev-ops.
 You greet your team, who are happily sitting at their desks like a little forest of wireless Beats or Bose headphones.
 You fist-bump Steve.
 You pet Stacy’s dog.
 It is just another day in your modern open office layout.

 And you hate it.

 Of course you do not want to admit that you hate it, right?
 After all, you joined a company that promised an almost flat structure, a laid-back approach, and a general disdain towards the hierarchical tendencies of our business forefathers.
 You promised yourself that you would never go back to the old cubicles or small offices.
 You accepted the job with a smile on your face and a song in your heart.
 More importantly, you enjoy the people you manage and the job you do.

-You are not alone.
-In her recent Wall Street Journal article, Vanessa Fuhrmans exposes a new trend in the modern workspace: CEO’s that promised an egalitarian, open office layouts are reversing course- not to show dominance, but to simply get some alone time to focus.
+You want privacy, and you are not alone.
+In her Wall Street Journal article, Vanessa Fuhrmans exposes a new trend in the modern workspace: CEO’s that promised an egalitarian, open office layouts are reversing course- not to show dominance, but to simply get some alone time to focus.

 After years of employee complaints, companies are trying to quiet the open office backlash by adding soundproof rooms, creating quiet zones, and rearranging floor plans to appeal to employees eager to escape disruptions at their desk.